-The Ethiopian Community Los Angeles is a non-political, non-religious, non-profit, and tax exempted civic organization aiming at serving all Ethiopians living in the greater Los Angeles area of Southern California.
-ECLA is an all-inclusive organization committed to address social, economic, and educational needs of the community; and promoting culture, history, and heritage of Ethiopia at large.
+The Ethiopian Community Los Angeles, ECLA, is an inclusive, nonpolitical, and nonreligious civic organization aiming to address the social, economic, and educational needs of Ethiopian immigrants, and others in similar situations, residing in the Greater Los Angeles area of Southern California.
+ECLA is committed to promote the history and the cultural heritage of Ethiopia at large.

 The Ethiopian Community Los Angeles was established after a year of meetings and conversations between like-minded individuals on how to tackle the social problems arising in the Ethiopian immigrant community.
 A town hall community meeting was convened on September 28th, 2019, to call for Board recruitment and a month later the organization elected an eleven-member board.
 Amid the Covid19 pandemic ECLA converted to a virtual nonprofit.
 Over the next few months medical teams were assembled to deliver bilingual public panels to educate the community about the new pandemic.
 In late July ten more subcommittees were created and ECLA began delivering services based on its mission of educational, economic, and social needs.
 I am very humbled by what our team of outstanding volunteers have built over the past year, and even more excited about where ECLA can go next.
 The organization is building a reputation in Los Angeles and beyond with its mission centric services to the Ethiopian community.
 And we are just getting started.